venugoapalreddy/biztalk-docs/biztalk/adapters-and-accelerators/accelerator-hl7/troubleshooting-acknowledgments.md

 ### Symptom
  Acknowledgments are suspended with the error message "Delimiter found in the field" when you have configured the party to have encoding characters containing delimiter characters such as @-!$.

-**Possible cause** : The message contains characters such as a period (.) or a hyphen (-).
-When generating the ACKs, [!INCLUDE[btaBTAHL71.3abbrevnonumber](../../includes/btabtahl71-3abbrevnonumber-md.md)] includes "." and "-" for the timestamp value.
+<strong>Possible cause</strong> : The message contains characters such as a period (.) or a hyphen (-).
+When generating the ACKs, [!INCLUDE [btaBTAHL71.3abbrevnonumber](../../includes/btabtahl71-3abbrevnonumber-md.md)] includes "." and "-" for the timestamp value.

 **Resolution** : Disable validation in the send pipeline to avoid these errors.